F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

 Example GCP Declaration
 -----------------------
 This example declaration shows the minimum information needed to update the cloud resources in Google Cloud.
 See the :ref:`quickstart` section for steps on how to post this declaration.
+See the :ref:`example-declarations` section for more examples.

 .. literalinclude:: ../../examples/declarations/gcp.json
    :language: json
+   :caption: Example GCP Declaration
    :tab-width: 4
+   :linenos:

 :fonticon:`fa fa-download` :download:`gcp.json <../../examples/declarations/gcp.json>`